immcantation/changeo/docs/methods/clustering.rst

 ---------------------------------------------------------------------------------

-The :program:`chen2010` and :program:`ademokun2011` methods provided by :ref:`DefineClones` cluster sequences based on the full length sequence, with imposed penalties for V-gene and/or J-gene mismatches.
+The :program:`chen2010` and :program:`ademokun2011` methods provided by :ref:`DefineClones` cluster sequences based on the full length sequence, by imposing penalties for V-gene and/or J-gene mismatches.

 Chen et al, 2010 method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :program:`chen2010` method of :ref:`DefineClones` is directly from :cite:`Chen2010`, with additional flexibility in selecting the threshold for determining clonally related groups.
+The :program:`chen2010` method of :ref:`DefineClones` is directly from :cite:`Chen2010`.
 The distance metric is a normalized edit distance (:math:`NED_VJ`) calculated as:

 .. math:: NED\_VJ = \frac{LD+S_V+S_J}{L}

-where :math:`LD` is the un-normalized Levenshtein distance, :math:`S_V` is the mismatch penalty for the V-gene (0 if same gene, 1 if allele differs, 3 if gene differs, and 5 if family differs), :math:`S_J` is the mismatch penalty for J-gene (0 if same gene, 1 if allele differs, 3 if gene differs). :math:`L` is the CDR3 alignment length.
+where :math:`LD` is the unnormalized Levenshtein distance, :math:`S_V` is the mismatch penalty for the V-gene (0 if same gene, 1 if allele differs, 3 if gene differs, and 5 if family differs), :math:`S_J` is the mismatch penalty for J-gene (0 if same gene, 1 if allele differs, 3 if gene differs). :math:`L` is the CDR3 alignment length.
 Given this distance metric, sequences are clustered using hierarchical clustering with average linkage.
-The resulting dendrogram is trimmed at the specified threshold.
+The resulting dendrogram is trimmed at 0.32.

 Ademokun et al, 2011 method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :program:`ademokun2011` method of :ref:`DefineClones` is directly from :cite:`Ademokun2011`, with additional flexibility in selecting the threshold for determining clonally related groups.
+The :program:`ademokun2011` method of :ref:`DefineClones` is directly from :cite:`Ademokun2011`.
 The distance metric is a minimum edit distance normalized to the length of the shorter sequence up to a maximum of 1 in 5 (or a total of 10) mismatches or indels.
 Distance is set to 1 for sequences with more than the maximum number of mismatches or sequences with different V-gene families.
 This metric is then used to do complete linkage hierarchical clustering.
-The resulting dendrogram is trimmed at the specified threshold.
+The resulting dendrogram is trimmed at 0.25.

 .. bibliography:: ../references.bib